notsag-dev/scroogecoin/README.md

 ```
 **Output**

 The output shows that one coin had to be "devided" to pay the 600 scroogecoins.
-The payment of the block 2 represents the coin division, in what the source wallet is equal to the destination wallet, and a coin with value 500 was devided in two coins with values 400 and 100.
-The block 3 has the movement between wallet_1 and wallet_2.
+The payment of the block 2 represents the coin division, in which the source wallet is equal to the destination wallet, and a coin with value 500 was devided into two coins with values 400 and 100.
+The block 3 contains the transfer between wallet_1 and wallet_2.
 ```
 Blockchain
 ------------------------------